acrogecko/diamond/README.md

 the Docker image) and Ansible is used for the host configuration and application deployment.
 The Maven artifacts are registered to a JFrog Artifactory Cloud instance and the Docker images ended up in an AWS ECS (Docker) registry.
 I would likely move the Docker registry to Artifactory as well.
-For end-to-end orchestration, I would likely have chosen Jenkins V2 Pipelines.
+For end-to-end orchestration, I would have chosen Jenkins V2 (using Pipeline).

 ## Developer Requirements